 How do you take care of a dog in the winter?

-You need to buy the items mentioned in this post to take care of your dog in winter.
+You need to buy the items mentioned in this post to care for your dog in winter.

 What can I give my dog for winter?